-Your team’s go-to guru — the subject matter expert with a dozen years’ experience on your systems and a library’s worth of institutional knowledge between their ears — has a favor to ask.
+Your team’s go-to guru — the subject matter expert with a dozen years’ experience on your systems and a library’s worth of institutional knowledge between their ears — has a favor to ask:

 “Stop using me as your de facto trainer and let me actually get some work done.”

 Sure they’re happy to help you out.
 But year after year of being tapped for every new hire onboarding, every SME inquiry, every tap on the shoulder with “just a quick question on how this works” —it’s eating up valuable time.

-The result will be your own reference desk, a social learning library that’s always at hand, 24/7/365, ready to help your team find answers to common questions even faster than if they just walked over to the team guru and asked.
+The result will be your own reference desk, a searchable social learning library that’s always at hand, 24/7/365, ready to help your team find answers to common questions even faster than if they just walked over to the team guru and asked.

-And if you need help, Panopto makes it easy to record, store, search, and share video, with no new hardware and no special training required.
-We’ll even get you started with a free 30-day trial.
+And if you’re ready to get started, Panopto makes it easy to set up a video platform to record, store, search, and share video, with no new hardware and no special training required.
+Contact us to request a free 30-day trial.